 - Dry brush for at least a couple of minutes.
 If you are enjoying the process and remain comfortable, you may continue to brush for longer as desired up to 10-20 minutes.

-While it is safe to dry skin brush everyday, I found that I only needed to do it once or twice a week for excellent results.
+While it is safe to dry skin brush every day, I found that I only needed to do it once or twice a week for excellent results.

-Why I Stopped Dry Skin Brushing
+Why I Stopped

 While I found dry skin brushing a wonderful detoxification protocol for many years, I no longer utilize this Ayurvedic technique.

 My problems with dry skin brushing started after the birth of my second child.
-At that time, I discovered that dry skin brushing no longer seemed to be bestowing the benefits it used to.
+At that time, I discovered that dry skin brushing no longer bestowed the same benefits as before.
 I didn’t like the look of my skin after brushing as it seemed irritated rather than refreshed.

 I still don’t know why this change occurred after so many years of successful brushing.
-Perhaps it was age or hormone related.
+Perhaps it was age or hormone-related.
 The bottom line is that my skin became too sensitive to tolerate it.

 What do dermatologists say about dry brushing the skin?
-Here’s what Dr. Marc Glashofer, a New York-based dermatologist and member of the American Academy of Dermatology says about dry skin brushing (1).
+Here’s what Dr. Marc Glashofer, a New York-based dermatologist and member of the American Academy of Dermatology says about dry brushing (1).